Sri Lankan Official Says Bombings Are Retaliation For New Zealand Massacre

 I'll only add what I heard from Chaminda Kamal, a 42-year-old shopkeeper whose mother-in-law died in Negombo: "The current government must answer for this.
 The intelligence was there.
 Nothing was done.
 In this kind of crisis, we can only blame the government." (end)— Shashank Bengali (@SBengali) April 23, 2019

-Police in Sri Lanka have arrested 40 suspects since the wave of deadly suicide attacks Sunday killed hundreds and wounded hundreds more.
+Police in Sri Lanka say they have arrested 40 suspects since the wave of deadly suicide attacks Sunday killed hundreds and wounded hundreds more.

 According to The Associated Press, among the suspects arrested were the driver of a van allegedly used by suicide bombers, and the owner of a house where some of the attackers lived.
 Most of the people arrested are Sri Lankans, but police are also investigating whether foreigners were involved in the attacks.